cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 The logic involved in collecting fees from users and then paying it out to the relevant relayers is encapsulated by a separate fee module and may vary between implementations.
 However, all fee modules must implement a uniform interface such that the ICS-4 handlers can correctly pay out fees to the right relayers, and so that relayers themselves can easily determine the fees they can expect for relaying a packet.

 ### Fee Module Contract

+While the details may vary between fee modules, all Fee modules **must** ensure it does the following:

+- It must have in escrow the maximum fees that all outstanding packets may pay out (or it must have ability to mint required amount of tokens)
+- It must pay the receive fee for a packet to the forward relayer specified in `PayFee` callback
+- It must pay the ack fee for a packet to the reverse relayer specified in `PayFee` callback
+- It must pay the timeout fee for a packet to the timeout relayer specified in `PayTimeoutFee` callback
+- It must refund any remainder fees in escrow to the original fee payer(s) if applicable

 ```typescript
 function PayFee(packet: Packet, forward_relayer: string, reverse_relayer: string) {